cciw-uk/cciw.co.uk/docs/server_setup.rst

 To upgrade to a major new version of the OS, it is usually better to start a new `VPS <https://en.wikipedia.org/wiki/Virtual_private_server>`_, test it is all working, then transfer.
-Here is the process, assuming that we are staying with the same provider (DigitalOcean).
+Here is the process, assuming that we are staying with the same provider.
 If moving to a new host, some steps will need to be changed.

 1. For all cciw.co.uk domains that point to the DO droplet (usually just the